 Borneo Wildlife Adventure - Borneo

 The rainforest is legendary for its flora and fauna.
 On this trip we take you into the heart of the Sabah jungle to get up close to the creatures that inhabit it.
 Amongst the wealth of insects we hope to find Orangutan, Pygmy Elephant and Proboscis Monkeys.
 We will see a range of habitats including the deep forest, the rocky reaches of the jungle peaks and the river arteries that snake though the trees and the beautiful white sand and azure sea of the coast.

-We spend time walking amongst the jungle, relaxing in the Lupa Masa eco-lodge, winding through the forest on a river cruise, visiting the Rainforest Discovery Center at Sepilok, immersing ourselves in the world famous Danum Valley and glamping on a tropical island off the beautiful coastline.
+We spend time walking amongst the jungle, relaxing in the Lupa Masa eco-camp, winding through the forest on a river cruise, visiting the Rainforest Discovery Center at Sepilok, immersing ourselves in the world famous Danum Valley and glamping on a tropical island off the beautiful coastline.

 The state of Sabah in Malaysian Borneo is densely populated with wildlife and is a jungle trekker's paradise.
 Primates such as orangutans, gibbons, tarsiers, long-tailed and pigtailed macaques, along with porcupines, bears, civet cats, marbled cats, and wild pigs roam freely.
 Hornbills, pheasants and partridges can also be seen, as well as the renowned Rafflesia, the world's largest flower.
 Mt Kinabalu National Park consists mostly of dipterocarps forest with a small percentage of montane forest.